Travel Tips New York City or New York City Travel Mistakes to Avoid as a Tourist

-Now, if you want to see something like Hamilton, that’s an entirely different story.
-I don’t have any off-shore bank accounts at my disposal so I am going to have to wait to see that show until the theater resembles a ghost town and not a Lady Gaga concert (For a list of what to see and how to get the cheapest tickets possible, click here)
+I don’t have any off-shore bank accounts at my disposal so I ‘m going to wait to see that show until the theater looks more like a ghost town and less like a Lady Gaga concert.

 11. Eating in Little Italy.

-It’s so not worth it.
-Just go to Arthur Avenue in the Bronx instead.
-The food is way better, the lines are shorter, and the prices are much cheaper because you’re not in Manhattan.
-Seriously though, if you listen to only one piece of advice I give, this should be it.
-I really wish I could tell you otherwise but the Little Italy of your dreams is not a reality (Sorry to burst your bubble but it’s for your own good).
+If you only listen to one piece of advice I give, this should be it.
+I really wish I could tell you otherwise but the Little Italy of your dreams is not a reality

 12. Paying for the Statue of Liberty Tour.